July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Nov.
 9: The first Saturn-5 rocket launches an unmanned Apollo-4 spacecraft into the Earth orbit.

 Feb.
-7: The E-6LS lunar orbiter failed to reach the Earth orbit.
+7: The E-6LS lunar orbiter fails to reach the Earth's orbit.

-March 2: The Proton rocket launched the L1 spacecraft, announced as Zond-4 into a test flight.
+March 2: The UR-500K rocket launches the L1 spacecraft into a test flight announced as Zond-4.
 Its reentry capsule self-destructed during the reentry.

 April 7: The launch of the Luna-14 lunar orbiter to test DRK long-range communications system.

-April 23: The Proton rocket failed to deliver the L1 spacecraft into orbit, after its emergency escape system self-ignited
+April 23: An UR-500K rocket fails to deliver the L1 No. 7L spacecraft into orbit.

 July 14: An on-pad explosion of the upper stage killed one person.
 Craft damaged.

 Sept.
-15-21: The Zond-5, a prototype of the spacecraft for manned circumlunar flight flew around the Moon and splashed down in the Indian Ocean.
+15-21: The Zond-5, a prototype of the spacecraft for manned circumlunar missions, flies around the Moon and splashes down in the Indian Ocean.

 Nov.
 10-17: The Zond-6 flies around the moon and lands in the USSR.